Skip to content

 SHARE VIA:

-Read our step-by-step guide to interpreting thoracic and lumbar spine x-rays.
-Imaging the thoracolumbar spine x-ray involves two views – anteroposterior (AP) and lateral.
+Read our step-by-step guide to interpreting thoracic and lumbar spine X-rays.
+Imaging the thoracolumbar spine X-ray involves two views: anteroposterior (AP) and lateral.

-Check it’s an adequate view
+Check if it’s an adequate view

 For a lumbar spine view